Supraventricular tachycardia (SVT)

 'Vagal manoeuvres' can stop an attack of SVT.
 These work by stimulating the vagus nerve in the chest causing the heart to slow.
 In an infant, you can try a cold (iced) flannel over their eyes for about 10 seconds.
 In hospital (only), doctors may immerse a baby's face under cold water for a few seconds.

-Intravenous medications (medicines put directly into a vein) are used in hospital to stop an attack.
+Doctors and nurses use intravenous medications (medicines put directly into a vein) in hospital to stop an attack.
 The usual medications are Adenosine and Amiodarone.

 Electrical cardioversion is rarely needed.
-This involves using a controlled electrical shock to 'jolt' the heart back to a normal rhythm and is done under a brief general anaesthetic.
+This involves using a controlled electrical shock to 'jolt' the heart back to a normal rhythm and happens under a brief general anaesthetic.

 Can SVT be cured?